 To balance the extra moisture, add more almond flour, one tablespoon at a time, until you can form a soft cookie dough ball.

 Always bake almond flour cookies on the center rack.
-If you can use a convection mode rather than classic mode, it keeps the color of the cookie nice and golden.
+If you can use a convection mode rather than a classic mode, it keeps the color of the cookie nice and golden.

-Don’t exceed 15 minutes of baking time, or the almond flour burns.
+Don’t exceed 15 minutes of baking time or the almond flour burns.